WPManageNinja/wpsocialninja-docs/guide/social-reviews/aliexpress-configuration-social-reviews-wp-social-ninja.md

 In this section, **AliExpress Places Configuration,** you have to **Create a Template**.&nbsp;

-First of all, insert your **AliExpress Product ID **and **Product Name**.
+First of all, insert your **AliExpress Product ID** and **Product Name**.
 Go to the [ALiExpress](https://www.aliexpress.com/) site and select the product you want to show review then copy the product ID from the URL section and also copy the product name.
-Provide the correct inputs and click on save, and you will be notified with a Successful green** **message.&nbsp;
+Provide the correct inputs and click on save, and you will be notified with a Successful greenmessage.&nbsp;

 ![](/guide/public/images/social-reviews/aliexpress-configuration-social-reviews-wp-social-ninja/Aliexpress-WP-Social.png)